AYZAB/HelloWorld/README.md

 #For commit use
 git commit -m "<Your Comment here for the commit>"

+# Stage and commit at the same time
+git commit -am "<Comment>"

 #To View Logs on the repo use:
 git log